Georgegriff/griffadev/src/posts/coding-pathways/coding-pathways.md

 - Compiled languages: C++, Java, Rust, C#
 - Interpreted languages: JavaScript, ruby, python, PHP

-When getting started it for the first time you might find it easier to do some tutorials on Interpreted languages to begin with.
+When getting started for the first time you might find it easier to do some tutorials on Interpreted languages to begin with.
 However, with the quality of online tutorials out there even with a compiled language it might be a while before you even have to work with a compiler, so just pick something!

 Python is one of the most prolific "first time" languages.

 But equally Java was my first programming language that I was taught, which is compiled, which was also a good learning experience, but compilers do complicate things a little, potential risk for getting overwhelmed initially.

 There is a third way to categorize programming languages `static` vs `dynamic` typing.
-It is a little too much to go into now, but some examples: `Java` has static types whilst python and JavaScript have `dynamic`.
-One of the reasons Java can be a great first language is its static types can really help you understand programming fundamentals and help with debugging errors.
+It is a little too much to go into now, but some examples: `Java` has static types whilst python and JavaScript has `dynamic` types.
+One of the reasons Java can be a great first language is that static types can really help you understand programming fundamentals and help with debugging errors.
 Doing a mix of both to see the differences relatively early on might be a nice idea.

 JavaScript also has a wealth of programming tutorials out there.